Information Release from Brambleton Community Association

 (703) 542-6263; firstname.lastname@example.org

-A storm of this magnitude will require plows, heavy equipment, and dump trucks to work all day and through the night to keep up with the storm to maintain passible roads.
-This work can be inconvenient and disruptive but is necessary to keep the roads open.
+Post-storm clean-up of this magnitude requires plows, heavy equipment, and dump trucks to work through the days and nights after the event to establish passible roads.
+We understand that these delays can be inconvenient and disruptive.
 Residents’ understanding and patience are appreciated.
 Safety Reminders:

 Regal Wood Snow Route and BCA Dead End Streets:

-- Plow and equipment drivers have limited vision during the storm.
-Keep back a minimum of 100ft, and give them the right-of-way at all times.
+- Plows have limited vision around piled snow.
+Keep back a minimum of 100 feet, and give them the right-of-way at all times.

 - Do not walk or play in the streets.